Ultimate Midland Real Estate Investing Guide for 2026

 Foreclosure Laws

-Note investors are expected to know the state’s laws regarding foreclosure before pursuing this strategy.
+Note investors should know the state's laws concerning foreclosure prior to pursuing this strategy.
 Some states use mortgage paperwork and others require Deeds of Trust.
-You might have to obtain the court’s okay to foreclose on a mortgage note’s collateral.
-A Deed of Trust permits you to file a notice and start foreclosure.
+A mortgage dictates that the lender goes to court for approval to start foreclosure.
+A Deed of Trust allows the lender to file a public notice and start foreclosure.

 Mortgage Interest Rates

-Profitable note investors continuously check the mortgage interest rates in their region offered by private and traditional mortgage lenders.
+Successful investors routinely check the mortgage interest rates in their region set by private and traditional lenders.

 Demographics